eficode-academy/oidc-oauth2-katas/oidc-in-spas.md

 ```

 The SPA browser window will redirect to KeyCloak for user login, and
-subsequently return back to the redirection URL specified in the
+when login is completed return back to the redirection URL specified
-`authRedirUrl`.
+in the `authRedirUrl`.

 When the SPA has reloaded after login, the SPA console output will
 show, that the SPA calls-back to the Login BFF with the authorization